 You may also wish to consider using the cover that comes with the hutch.
 You can find out more about our range of heavy-duty here: Hutch Covers

 Recommendation 4 : A regular cleaning regime

 We recommend that you clean your hutch out regularly (once a week) making sure to thoroughly wipe down and disinfect the insides of it.
 This includes the undersides of the roof and the back of the hutch if it's close to a fence.

 Always use a good disinfectant when cleaning your hutch or run.
-There are also some natural cleaning products that may be worth considering too.
+Some natural cleaning products may be worth considering too.